mkkellogg/GTE/README.md

 	- GLFW: run 'brew install glfw3' to get the correct full package name
 	- GLEW: glew

 	You will also need to make sure to have XCode command line tools installed.
+Version 6.2 seems to work well, while versions 6.3 and above (at the time of this writing) exhibit STL - related compile errors.
+Even after installing XCode command line tools you may need to install gcc with brew:

+		brew install gcc

 	2.4 Compiling GTE